glomex/gcdt-docs/docs/gcdt_plugins/15_plugin_mechanism.md

 The previous chapter gave an overview on the gcdt plugin system so please make sure that you have read through that one.
 This section goes into more detail in how the gcdt plugin mechanism works.
 So you can customize plugins or even write new ones.

 gcdt plugins are standard python packages which are installed separately.
-How to do this is covered in the previous chapter `plugin overview`.
-To understand how the plugin mechanism works one must know about the `gcdt livecycle` which is covered in the next section.
+How to do this is covered in the previous chapter [plugin overview](http://gcdt.readthedocs.io/en/latest/gcdt_plugins/10_overview.html).
+To understand how the plugin mechanism works one must know about the `gcdt lifecycle` which is covered in the next section.

 If a gcdt command is entered on the command line things are processed in the following order: